appium/appium/docs/en/commands/interactions/touch/move.md

 # Tap

-Finger move on the screen
+Finger move on the screen where the movement is relative to the initial press
 ## Example Usage

 ```java